mongodb/chatbot/packages/ingest-mongodb-public/ingestion_guide.md

 The requestor can create the example dataset in a Google Sheet following the [template of this sheet of evaluation questions for ingesting website content](https://docs.google.com/spreadsheets/d/1khZ9jwgffIUb-bDXqnem5o1Xq3RZ1sz8_JXFc3o9GCE/edit?pli=1&gid=0#gid=0).

 The single most important part of the evaluation dataset is the queries.
 These should be well thought through and broadly representative of what a user might ask.
 The provided links are also very useful, as they help us coorelate the answers back to specific pieces of content.
+The sample answer is useful for understanding the intent of the query and can be used as a 'reference answer' in LLM-as-a-judge evaluations.

 #### 4. Are there any specific questions that you want the chatbot to answer with pre-written answers?